GiGO

 "GiGO" is a portmanteau of "Gimmick" and "God".[1]
 A later explanation gives the name as an abbreviation of "Get into the Gaming Oasis."[2]

-In January 2022, Genda, who previously purchased a majority stake in Sega Entertainment from Sega Sammy Holdings in September 2020 (forming Genda Sega Entertainment), announced they had acquired the entirety of Sega's arcade operations.
+In January 2022, Genda, who previously purchased a majority stake in Sega Entertainment from Sega Sammy Holdings in September 2020 (forming Genda Sega Entertainment), announced they had acquired the entirety of Sega's game centre operations.
 Genda revived the "GiGO" name in the process, announcing the rebranding of Genda Sega Entertainment as Genda GiGO Entertainment Inc. and rebranding of all Sega game centers under the GiGO name.

 Venues